Anaminus/rbxmk/doc/formats.md

 For convenience, in places where a format name is received, the name may have an optional leading `.` character.

+APIs that require a format receive a [FormatSelector][FormatSelector].
+A selector is usually a string, which specifies the name of the format to use.
+A selector can also be a table, where the "Format" field specifies the name, and a number of additional options can be specified.
+If a format has any such options, this document will describe them.

 A format can decode into a number of certain types, and encode a number of certain types.
 A format may also have no definition for either decoding or encoding at all.